bbroklyn/Map-Searcher-Discord/README.md

 - Click to [this](https://discord.com/api/oauth2/authorize?client_id=1122605455194193931&permissions=277025396736&scope=applications.commands%20) button and then choose your server.
 The bot will work 24/7 as long as the hosting is working

-# How to add new servers to the bot?
+# How to add new servers/pack to the bot?
   ```json
      {
         "name":"Server Name",